bakpakin/Fennel/style.md

 Gather all your top-level `require` calls to the top of your file so dependencies can be seen at a glance.

-Use `local` only at the top level of a module.
+Use `local` only at the top level of a module to avoid indenting the entire module.
 Use `let` instead inside functions.
 In some cases it can be better to even use `let` at the top level to make it clearer that a given local is only used in a very limited scope rather than available for the whole file.
+If you are tempted to use `local` inside a function in order to avoid increasing the amount of indentation, it means your function is too long.

 Prefer constructing the module table at the bottom of the file rather than defining it at the top and adding to it as you go.
 Rationale: being able to